chloeehulme/RPi-GUI/README.md

 # RPi-GUI
-A basic GUI to control 3 led's
+Task 5.2C: A basic GUI to control 3 led's